 This is my church.
 It is one of my favorite places in the world.
 I have been to Scott’s Hut at Cape Evans dozens of times.
 As a hut guide, I’ve driven there in deltas and led groups of people from McMurdo into the hut.
 The history is right there; it is like walking into 1912.
 The provisions men meagerly survived on, the bunks they uncomfortably slept in, the laboratory, the darkroom, the stuffed emperor penguin (slightly deflated), the pony stables, the dogs, the inscriptions on the walls, the sleds, the sledging, the illnesses, the everything.
 The stories.
 The stories and stories of human survival and loss.
 I wonder if things like reaching the South Pole was ever worth it.
 We are disconnected from honor, glory, and valor for the sake of exploration and representing the motherland.
 The journals and materials left in these huts are the thing that connect us to the history of this area.

 Some left behind objects at Shackleton’s hut at Cape Royds made it into international news recently.
-Three crates of Mackinlays whisky and two crates of brandy had been stashed under the hut and abandoned after the Nimrod Expedition quickly departed.
+Three crates of Mackinlays whisky and two crates of brandy had been stashed under the hut and abandoned after the Nimrod Expedition quickly departed in 1909.
 Members of the AHT discovered them under the floorboards of the hut in 2006, and slowly freed them from the ice and rock in 2010.
 A crate was then flown to Christchurch, New Zealand for conservation at the Canterbury Museum, then on to Scotland (its birthplace) for sampling and analysis.
 A limited edition commemorative run of “Shackleton’s whisky” is now available to consumers (and yes, I bought a bottle of the first run the week it became available).

 Antarctic Heritage Trust blog.

 Give money to the AHT.